 All our stalls are approved before we can add you to our stall holders list.
 If you would like to hold a stall at one of our vintage fairs or festivals you will need to fill this form out and send it back to us for approval.
+Please note it can take up to 30 days to process your application.

 Please make sure you fill in all areas of the form, be thorough in your description and send through a clear image of the stock you wish to sell.